-First you can start to save your money!
-No more paying to use the extortionately expensive laundry room or having to buy books after books that you’re sure you’re entitled to seen as you are already nearing £40,000 in debt.
+First, you can start to save your money!
+No more paying to use the extortionately expensive laundry room, instead, you can invest in a leased washer and dryer.
+You can look for a washer and dryer rental company near your location that can reduce your expenditure on public laundromats.
+Additionally, you can save money on the books after books that you think you’re entitled to, seeing as you are already nearing £40,000 in debt.
 And you can also use your spare time to get a job and put away the pennies.
-No more waking up the next morning wondering how you spent £80 on jagerbombs and tequila that were buy one get one free.
+No more waking up the next morning wondering how you spent £80 on jager bombs and tequila that bought one get one free.
 So making a plan for what you want to save your money for is a great idea to give you that rejuvenated feeling of being on a mission and having a goal.

 Taking the Next Step

 If you’re serious about getting your own space again and embracing the adulting that comes with being a graduate then buying a home could be something to look forward to.
 You can start your journey by creating a savings pot and this could be on a banking app like Monzo or Starling that take only a few minutes to set up from your phone on you can look at talking to your bank about creating an ISA and discussing what might be best for you.
 There are plenty of options out there so have a look around and see what best suits your saving options and your spending habits.

 Deciding where you want to live